Award Letter: Document issued by the Financial Aid Office that lists all financial aid awarded to a student for a given academic year.

 Private Loan: A non-need based loan borrowed from a private lender.

 Sponsor: Refers to a third party payer who has a formal billing arrangement with Lewis & Clark.
 Such a billing arrangement will outline the educational expenses the third party will be paying on behalf of the student.
 Examples of sponsors are a student’s employer or a government agency.

 Student Account: A Lewis & Clark student account is a repository for the charges and credits associated with a student’s enrollment at the school.
 Examples of charges are tuition, fees, room and board.
 Examples of credits are payments made to school, deposits for residence halls and disbursements of financial aid.

 Student Refund Check: After all necessary adjustments have been made to a student’s account, any resulting excess funds are returned in the form of a refund check in accordance to Lewis & Clark’s refund policy.

 Student Activity Fee: A fee that supports student organizations and services, counseling and testing, student media, career services, and campus facilities.
 At Lewis & Clark, College of Arts and Sciences students incur a student activity fee in the form of the Student Body Fee charged each semester.

 Third Party Payer: Refers to a person or an organization, other than the student, who will pay part or all of the costs associated with the student’s enrollment at Lewis & Clark.

 Title IV Funds: Title IV funds include all federal financial aid program funds.
-Examples are: Pell Grant, SEOG, ACG, National SMART, Perkins, Direct Loans and Direct PLUS.
+Examples are: Pell Grant, SEOG, ACG, National SMART, Direct Loans and Direct PLUS.